 We have yet to see an actual law enacted by the Philippine Congress to declare December 24 as a special non-working day.
 However, it became a trend for many years now, that December 24, also known as Christmas Eve, is declared and celebrated as a special non-working day.
 This is usually done by Executive Order or Proclamation issued by the President.

 Year after year, portions of Executive Order No. 292, relating to holidays, are amended to reflect additional holidays, but always retaining December 25, Christmas Day, as a red-letter day.
-The most relevant is Proclamation No. 555 issued on August 2018, declaring December 25 as a regular holiday and December 24 as a Special Non-Working Day.
+Update: The most relevant to date is Proclamation No. 555 issued on August 2018, declaring December 25, 2019 as a regular holiday and December 24, 2019 as a Special Non-Working Day.
 So too was December 31, 2019, a Tuesday, as a special non-working holiday in Proclamation No. 555.
 Recently, the President issued Proclamation No. 845, declaring New Year’s Day or January 1, as a regular holiday.
 Since January 1, 2020 is a legislated public holiday, you can expect a long and festive respite, for this 2019 Holiday Season.